The first step in designing a successful web site is to gather information.

+My name is Jon Vaughn.
 I have been developing software for 5+ years.
 I work with a wide range of specialists.
 I understand alomst every programming language and all major development concepts.
 I have developed software on a wide scale of complexities.

 I am pursuing education in the fields of comptuer engineering, mathematical theory, and nueroscience.

 Plese let me know if you would like to send me lots of information bits.
 Hopefully they don't get flipped during transmission.
 You do have to fill out a short contact form to send the bits(bytes).